latest nhpb_banner 1__compressed2

 Additional eviction prevention help may be available too.
 Examples of what agencies in Oklahoma may incorporate into their programs range from legal aid in Oklahoma to resources from the Continuum of Care, including basic needs such as food or clothing.
 On the other hand, the homeless may be placed into emergency shelters or transitional housing programs to give them time to stabilize.

-Oklahoma rehousing programs for homeless people
+Oklahoma rehousing programs for people previously evicted

 Rapid-Rehousing / Homeless Prevention helps in an emergency and long term stability.
 Many private landlords work with HUD and the federal government to help people find a place to live.
 There are apartments, motel vouchers programs, and counseling for evicted tenants as well as homeowners.

-Oklahoma local eviction prevention programs
+Local eviction prevention programs in OK

 The general terms and conditions of the eviction prevention and rehousing programs is above.
 However each county has their own application process and funding levels.
 Find more information on security deposit help or other grant based aid near you for housing needs below.
 There are many county and city wide eviction assistance programs in Oklahoma.
 Select a county near you below.